DjangoGirls/tutorial/en/installation/README.md

 # OS X, Windows, Linux Installation {#osx-windows-linux}
-> __NOTE:__  You can skip right over this section if you have followed [RunCode Cloud Development](cloud_development_setup/README.md) or [ChromeBook](chromebook_setup/README.md) installation steps.

-If you are not using RunCode or Chromebook, your experience will be a little different as you need to download and install some software locally as well as set up online accounts.
+If you are not using a Chromebook, your experience will be a little different as you need to download and install some software locally as well as set up online accounts.

 To install software on your machine, follow the instructions below: